I'll Stand by You: Carrie Underwood version

-"I'll Stand by You" was covered in 2007 by Carrie Underwood as a charity single, recorded for the American Idol special, Idol Gives Back which aired on April 25, 2007.
+"I'll Stand by You" was covered in 2007 by American singer Carrie Underwood as a charity single, recorded for the American Idol special, Idol Gives Back which aired on April 25, 2007.

+Release and promotion

 Carrie Underwood performed the song during her visit to Africa.
 The song was used as the soundtrack for a video vignette where Underwood is seen singing to children and doing various activities with them.
 The single and the video were released on the U.S. iTunes Store on April 26, 2007.
 Ryan Seacrest announced that all money made on digital downloads would be donated to charity to help millions of poor children at the time.